scalacenter/scalafix/website/src/main/tut/docs/rule-authors/glossary.md

 If you experience that it's difficult to implement something that seems simple then don't hesitate to ask on {% gitter %}.

+It's possible to escape parts of a Patch with `// scalafix:ok`.
+If you want to treat a Patch as a transaction use `.atomic`.

 ## LintMessage
 Rules are able to emit "lint messages" with info/warn/error severity using `ctx.lint(lintCategory.at(String/Position)): Patch`.